 The rest of the paper is organized as follows: In section 2 we introduce our framework by defining meta graphs and instance graphs and our selector languages, SAJ and SD, including translations between them.
 In section 3 we introduce the problems, including the practical motivation behind them.
-Section 4 discusses a Fixed Parameter Tractable algorithm for Satisfiability with an application to Select-Sat.
+For each problem we either give an algorithm or an NP-completeness result.
+Section 4 discusses an FPT algorithm for Satisfiablity with an application to Select-Sat.
 Section 5 contains related work and section 6 conclusions and future work.